Demitsi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Is to write a function which checks for lowercase characters
+It is a function which checks for alphabetic characters